CD-Adapco

 Whatever the eventual platform looks like, in order to accommodate a Stryker vehicle in combat condition, as well as currently contemplated US and foreign armored personnel carrier designs with enough armor to be survivable on modern battlefields, a cargo capacity increase of at least 50% over the current C-130J (21.7 tons – 30-35 tons) would almost certainly be required.

 One would think this imperative might be a higher priority than cost-turbocharging requirements like stealth and airliner-class cruise speed, but the 2004 Air Force Magazine article seems to suggest that it wasn’t.
-Those requirements make sense for Special Operations aircraft beyond 2015, as Robert Martinage’s CSBA presentation explains.
-They can add significant purchase and maintenance costs, however, that risk pricing aircraft intended for conventional military operations out of the market in exchange for capabilities that are rarely required.
+Those stealth and speed requirements certainly make sense for Special Operations aircraft beyond 2015, as Robert Martinage’s CSBA presentation [pdf] explains.
+They can add significant purchase and maintenance costs, however, which risks pricing aircraft intended for conventional military operations out of the market.
+All in exchange for capabilities that are rarely required by regular forces.

-In order for AJACS to emulate the C-130’s success and result in a competitive aircraft on the international market, as opposed to an aircraft that shares the fate of its AMST predecessors, it will have to be designed according to Army priorities rather than Air Force wish lists.
+In order for AJACS to emulate the C-130’s success and result in a competitive aircraft on the international market, as opposed to an aircraft that shares the fate of its AMST predecessors, it will indeed need next-generation manufacturing technologies and materials.
+It will also have to be designed according to Army priorities, rather than Air Force wish lists.
 The A400M’s focus on those needs, and smart international production arrangements, have booked it almost 200 orders before AJACS even has a notional design.
+If it can deal with its technological risks, it will be widely successful.
 If AJACS cannot compete on cost and capacity, countries that intend to transport survivable armored vehicles in their airlifters will have absolutely no option except the A400M.
-Especially if the (far larger and more expensive) C-17 production line shuts down.
+Especially if the larger and more expensive C-17 production line shuts down.

 Contracts and Key Events